Auto auction

 Auto auctions are a method of selling vehicles based on an auction system.
 Auto auctions can be found in most countries and are usually exclusive to licensed automobile dealers.
-In a few countries, such as Japan, auto auctions are well known and used by most residents.

 Country specific

 Japan

-Auto auc tions are the most popular method to sell used vehicles in Japan.
-Most customers are Japanese seeking a cheap vehicle to start with or replace their older vehicle.
-There are many also trying to sell their vehicles.
-Individuals though cannot directly use auto auctions, but must go through those holding auction membership.
+Auto auctions are the most popular method for selling used vehicles in Japan.
+Individuals, though, cannot directly use auto auctions, but must go through those holding auction membership.
 In Japanese law, only dealerships may become members of auto auctions.
-The system allows people to have access to information, but keeps the auctions orderly with only professionals actually able to bid.
+The system allows people to access information, but maintains order in the auctions by restricting bidding to professionals.

-A small percentage of the dealers that are members of Japanese auto auctions are also used vehicle exporters that most often use the auto auctions as their primary source of used vehicles.
-Other than these exporters, most members are used vehicle dealerships that sell in Japan and are used by Japanese people to find a car they want.
+A small percentage of the dealers who are members of Japanese auto auctions are also used vehicle exporters, who use the auto auctions as their primary source of used vehicles.
+Other than these exporters, most members are usedvehicle dealerships that sell in Japan and are used by their customers to find a car they want.

-In Japan, there are over 30 well-known auto auction groups and over 200 auto auction locations throughout Japan.
-Additionally, there are smaller auctions held for specialized items.
-Furthermore, large numbers of cars in Japan are auctioned online, using various types of auction software.
-Auction inspection sheets allow buyers and inspectors to evaluate the worth of a car over such systems.
+In Japan, there were 30 auto auction groups and over 200 auto auction locations throughout Japan.
+Additionally, smaller auctions are held for specialized cars.
+Traditional auctions require scarce parking spaces in metropolitan locations and are time-consuming for bidders.
+Large numbers of cars in Japan are auctioned online, using various auction software.

+The centralized, online AUCNET system was established to facilitate transactions using video and standardized inspector rating of cars.
+Auction inspection checklists allow buyers and inspectors to evaluate the worth of a car over such systems.
+The auctions do not involve car being individual driven one at a time but on numerous big screens displaying different vehicles at the same time with each bidder controlling a joystick to process information and determine their bid quickly.